aws-samples/fsx-eks-ci-storage/README.md

 # Overview

 This repository contains code to support this blog {TODO Link}.
+You should start by reading the blog to understand the context!

+You can reproduce the results discussed in the blog, and experiment with your own configurations to find the right solution for your use-case.

+## Deployed Resources

+Note, these resources are beyond the free tier!
+Recommend reviewing the settings and assuring you understand the costs before deploying.

+When you're experiments are finished, you can destroy the stack easily using the CDK!

-To support our benchmarks, our CDK project will create:
+To support our benchmarks, this CDK project will create:
 - An EKS Cluster
-- An EC2 instance worker node
+- An EC2 instance worker node (you can optionally choose the type and quantity)
-- An FSxL filesystem
+- An FSxL filesystem (you can optionally configure the throughput and size)
 - An S3 bucket
 - All the required IRSA roles and permissions to function.
 - Supporting helm charts: